Whitbread sees Olympics and wet weather boost fading

-LONDON Whitbread, Britain's biggest hotel and coffee shop operator, said sales growth would slow over the remainder of the year after a boost from the Olympic Games and a wet summer helped push first-half profit up 11 percent.
+LONDON Whitbread (WTB.L), Britain's biggest hotel and coffee shop operator, said sales growth would slow over the remainder of the year after a boost from the Olympic Games and a wet summer helped push first-half profit up 11 percent.

 Whitbread, which operates Premier Inn hotels and Costa Coffee shops, said on Tuesday that pressure on consumer spending meant underlying sales growth would be less than the 4.3 percent achieved in the six months to August 30.